 First of all – How do you get paid

-When working in Dubai you will receive a UAE bank account on which your school will deposit your complete pay.
-Where other international schools might deposit half of your pay on your local bank account and half of the pay on your UK bank account, in the UAE your whole wage will be paid in Dirham on your local bank account.
+When working in Dubai you will most likely receive a UAE bank account on which your school will deposit your complete pay.
+Where other international schools might deposit half of your pay on your local bank account and half of the pay on your UK bank account, in the UAE most often your whole wage will be paid in Dirham on your local bank account.

 But what if you are saving?
 What if you want to easily transfer money from the UAE to the UK?